Kodi TV Streaming App: Everything You Need to Know

 Kodi is a free, open-source media player that has been around for almost 20 years with the intention of being used for home entertainment.
 Xbox Media Center was the name of the program that Microsoft initially developed for the original Xbox (XBMC).
 It continued to grow and significantly grew outside of the Xbox platform after Microsoft stopped supporting the program.
 A separate developer and fan community have been created by the non-Microsoft team that produced the software that is now known as Kodi.

 One of the more common queries is probably this one.
 For those of us who remember Napster and Limewire, downloading content onto your devices carries some risks.
 While Kodi by itself isn’t dangerous in the slightest, your actions may make it so.
 For safety, we advise using a VPN like ExpressVPN when streaming.

 When it comes to Kodi’s security, downloading add-ons from reputable developers is a good place to start.
 Your system is only secure from malware, as with anything internet-related, if you take the necessary precautions to make sure you aren’t downloading any malware.

 Naturally, Kodi offers a thorough list of secure add-ons in addition to those in the unofficial repositories.
 To find a current list of all add-ons that the Kodi Wiki’s developers have deemed safe, go there.
 However, keep in mind that these add-ons are not created by the XBMC Foundation.

-I hope to know you are well aware of the Kodi app and its features, if you liked our article on a subject please share it with your family and leave a comment below, additionally, if you want to know how to, read our article on a subject, we have provided step by step instructions to download in the easiest way.
+I hope to know you are well aware of the Kodi app and its features, if you liked our article on a subject please share it with your family and leave a comment below, additionally, if you want to know how to install Kodi on windows 8, read our article on a subject, we have provided step by step instructions to download in the easiest way.